-As mammals, and even more so as apes, we tend to associate fangs with threat.
+As mammals, and even more so as apes, we tend to associate fangs with threats.
 The image of two dagger-like teeth can send chills up ones spine.
 Perhaps it is fitting then that a carnivorous plant from a southeast Asian island would sport a pair of ominous fangs.
-Ladies and gentlemen, I present to you the bizarre fanged pitcher plant (Nepenthes bicalcarata).
+Friends, I present to you the bizarre fanged pitcher plant (Nepenthes bicalcarata).

 Lets tackle the obvious question first.
-What is up with the fangs?
-There has been a lot of debate amongst botanists as to what purpose they might serve.
+What is up with those fangs?
+There has been a lot of debate among botanists as to what function they might serve.
 Some have posited the idea that they may deter mammals from feeding on pitcher contents.
 Others see them as mere artifacts of development and attribute no function to them whatsoever.

 The answer lies with a specific species of ant.
 The fanged pitcher plant is the sole host of a carpenter ant known scientifically as Camponotus schmitzi.
-The tendrils of the plant are hollow and serve as nest sites for these ants.
-They take up residence in the tendrils and will hunt along the insides of the pitchers.
-They literally go swimming in the pitcher fluid for their meals!
+The tendrils that hold the pitchers themselves are hollow and serve as nest sites for these ants.
+Ant colonies take up residence in the tendrils and will hunt along the insides of the pitchers.
+In fact, they literally go swimming in the pitcher fluid to find their meals!

-This is why the fluid differs so drastically from other Nepenthes.
+This is why the pitcher fluid differs so drastically from other Nepenthes.
 The fanged pitcher plant actually does very little of its own digestion.
-Instead, it relies on the ants to subdue and breakdown large prey.
-As a payment for offering the ants room and board, the ants help the plant feed via the breakdown of captured insects and the deposition of nitrogen-rich feces.
-Indeed, plants without a resident ant colony are significantly smaller and produce fewer pitchers than those with ants.
+Instead, it relies on the resident ant colony to subdue and breakdown large prey.
+As a payment for offering the ants room and board, the ants help the plant feed via the breakdown of captured insects (which are often disposed of in the pitchers) and the deposition of nitrogen-rich feces.
+Indeed, plants without a resident ant colony are found to be significantly smaller and produce fewer pitchers than those with ants.
 The ants also protect and clean the plant, removing fungi and hungry insect pests.